The Breeze (New Zealand radio station): Network

 Networked programmes on The Breeze originate from the Auckland studios (except the daytime show and the network breakfast show, which originate from the Christchurch studios since March 2025).
 The first network breakfast shown was The Two Robbies as the show was originally presented by Robbie Rakete and Robert Scott.
 In 2015 Robert Scott moved to the Drive show and was initially replaced by Anna Thomas, before Jeanette Thomas joined the show in 2016.

 In April 2016 the Wellington breakfast show presented by Steve Joll and Kath Bier became the network breakfast show presented from the Wellington studios until the end of 2018.

-Since March 2025 Adam Percival hosts the network breakfast show for markets that do not have local breakfast shows.
-Previously the show was hosted by Kris Edwards from January 2019 until December 2021, Justin Rae from January 2022 until 2023 and Mike Puru from 2023 until 2025.
+Since Late 2025 Gareth Lischner hosts the network breakfast show for markets that do not have local breakfast shows.
+Previously the show was hosted by Kris Edwards from January 2019 until December 2021, Justin Rae from January 2022 until 2023, Mike Puru from 2023 until 2025 and Adam Percival during early 2025.

 The workday show has been presented from the Christchurch studios by Sarah van der Kley from July until December 2022 and since March 2025.
 This show was presented from Auckland by Kerry Smith until she died in April 2011 and Alison Leonard from 2011 until July 2022 and Robert Scott from 2023 until February 2025.

 Mike Puru presents the drive show from the Auckland studios since March 2025.
 Previously the show was presented from the Auckland studios by Mark Leishman, before he moved to newly created MediaWorks station Magic until his departure in December 2022, Robert Scott from April 2015 until December 2022 and from Christchurch by Sarah van der Kley from January 2023 until February 2025.

 All regions take the networked night show which is presented by Tania Burgess.